jlchang/2024-09-20-unix-shell/README.md

 ### Working locally

 > Note: you don't have to do this, if you have already updated your site using the web interface.
-> This may be more efficient if you are making interdependent changes in multiple files
+> This may be more efficient if you are making interdependent changes in multiple files so that
+> each file update does not trigger a separate website build job. (or, when using the web interface,
-> (or create a branch using the web interface before making interdependent changes and merge to `gh-pages`)
+> create a branch before making interdependent changes then merge to `gh-pages`)

-If you are already familiar with Git, you can clone the repository to your desktop, edit `index.md`, `_config.yml`, and `schedule.html` following the instruction above there, and push your changes back to the repository.
+If you are already familiar with Git, clone the repository to your desktop, edit `index.md`, `_config.yml`, and `schedule.html` following the [customization instructions][customization], and push your changes back to the repository.

 ```shell
 git clone https://github.com/your_username/YYYY-MM-DD-site
 ```

-In order to view your changes once you are done editing, if you have bundler installed (see the [installation instructions below][installing-software]), you can preview your site locally with:
+In order to view your changes once you are done editing, if you have bundler installed (see the [installation instructions][installing-software]), you can preview your site locally with:

 ```shell
 make serve